 That time period can be as short as 3 – 5 years, usually before the mechanisms fail.

-That is often caused by damage to the mechanism during shipment or when trying to move the heavy furniture around in the room.
+Damage to mechanisms is often caused during shipment or when trying to move the heavy furniture around in the room.

-It may be possible to repair or replace non-functioning power mechanisms.
+It may be possible to repair or replace non-functioning motors power mechanisms.